core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * Defined single target attribute "ed-ead" signaling supported EAD items.

 * Security consideration on the minimally achieved 128-bit security.

+* Defined and used the "EDHOC Authentication Credential Types" Registry.

 * High-level sentence replacing the appendix on Block-wise performance.